infohaseeb/django-register/README.md

 # django-register

-How to create Django Authentication registaration and login system
+How to create Django Authentication registration  and login system

 First install python3 +